-As an investor in stocks, what do pundits mean when they say 'stocks are cheap (or expensive)'?
-You often hear this in connection with a story on whether it is a good (or bad) time to buy or sell.
+As an investor in stocks, what do pundits mean when they say stocks are currently cheap or expensive?
+You might often hear this in connection with a story on whether now would be a good or bad time to buy or sell.

-As you can see, if earnings remain constant, but the price per share continues to rise the PE will be higher.
-At some point, the stock will be deemed 'expensive,' which often precedes a recommendation to sell.
-Conversely, as the PE falls, the stock will become 'cheap' and may be a buy candidate.
+If a company's earnings remain constant, but the price per share continues to rise, this drives the P/E higher.
+At some point, analysts will deem the stock too expensive, which often precedes a recommendation to sell.

 Conversely, as a stock's P/E falls, it will become cheap.
 In the fourth quarter of 2017, Warren Buffet commented that "measured against interest rates, stocks actually are on the cheap side compared to historic valuations."
 When a stock's considered cheap, this may turn it into a buy candidate.
 Of course, the stock's P/E is just one tool in evaluating stocks.

 The cheap versus expensive analysis does not tell you an important detail.
 Investors need to know, at what P/E is the stock cheap or expensive?
 For individual stocks, start by looking at industry peers to compare their P/Es.

 If other companies in the stock's sector show higher P/Es, then your candidate may indeed be cheap.
 Likewise, if the sector has lower P/Es, your stock may be expensive.

 You can also look at the market overall to see if, in general, stocks are cheap or expensive.
 You can accomplish this by examining the P/E for the S&P 500 index, which many consider to be representative of the whole stock market.
 You can find current and historical information on the P/E of the S&P 500 online.

 Interest Rates as a Driver